joaolucasdesouzasilva/IFSPproject/README.md

 |       7d      |     Uploading   PSIM results to the resultados-ifsp-1000 bucket.                                                                                                        |
 |       8a      |     Creating   a Sagemaker   environment to use the Jupyter   notebook for reading, processing, and applying Machine Learning.                                          |
 |       8b      |     Making   results available for visualization in QuickSight.                                                                                                         |
+Table 1 - Steps in the AWS Environment.

 ## 5 - Discussion and Results